 It is strongly recommended that you bring a laptop computer.
 If you bring a laptop, the computer will be your personal property and responsibility.
 SIT does not provide personal property insurance and it is recommended that you insure your computer or other valuables for full coverage.
-For details on SIT's insurance, please see the full description of coverage and scroll down to Student Health Insurance: http://studyabroad.sit.edu/admitted-students/medical-review-process/.
+For details on SIT's insurance, please see the full Description of Coverage on our Student Insurance.
 SIT is not responsible for any duty tax you may have to pay when you enter the country, theft, or loss.

 Computers are not readily available to students on this program, and computer rental is almost non-existent.
 If you already have a laptop, it is useful to bring it with you.
 You should also think about having insurance in case of theft or loss.
-There are cyber cafés in Amman, which have word processing facilities.
-If you expect to use these, you should budget about US\$100 specifically to cover this expense.
+There are cyber cafes in Amman, which have word processing facilities.
+If you expect to use these, you should budget about US \$100 specifically to cover this expense.

-We have two computers that can be used by students, but you will have to minimize your working time on them if there is another student waiting.
+We have two computers that can be used by students, but you must minimize your working time on them if there is another student waiting.
 You need to know that all assignments should be typed.